 There are many unhelpful things that advocates for domestic violence awareness say.
 At Coode & Corry we do want increased public awareness so that there is increased focus, government funding, police resources and legislation in this area.
 However, it is important that these resources are directed towards the actual problem and not the perceived problem.

-Recent government statistics covering a two year period in NSW showed that five men died at the hands of a male domestic violence abuser, and women killed 19 children in family violence situations.
-To say that only women die, or only men kill in family violence situations is not accurate even on the government's own statistics.
+Recent government statistics showed that seven men died at the hands of a male domestic violence abuser in NSW, so to say that only women die is not accurate.

 The Courts don't always get it right